mankai-chow/FuzzifiED.jl/docs/src/tutorial.md

 ne = nm
 ```

-Throughout the package, all angular momenta are stored as *twice* their value (_i. e._ $2l$, $2m$) so that they remain integers.
 In this set-up, the system is bi-partited into two segments, _viz._ spin-up and spin-down flavour.
 Each segment is treated as a separate 1-flavour system.

 The first step is to describe a single segment by its diagonal quantum numbers (QNDiags).
 For a one-flavour segment these are the electron number $N_e$ and the angular momentum $2L^z$.
 ```julia